University Transfer Planning

 File for Graduation at TCC

 Congratulations!
 You are ready to graduate with your TCC associate degree.
 File for graduation with your TCC advisor and remember to submit your official transcript to your university.

 Semester One at Your University

-Attend New Student Orientation – It is strongly recommended that you attend a transfer student or new student orientation at your university to learn about the resources, programs, and student experiences available.
+Attend a transfer student or new student orientation at your university to learn about the resources, programs, and student experiences available.
 Getting involved on your new campus is proven to contribute to student success!

 You will always be a part of the TCC family!